metaleap/vscode-appz/libs/cs/readme.md

 An event that is emitted when a workspace folder is added or removed.

-`listener` ── will be invoked whenever this event fires; mandatory, not optional.
+`listener` ── will be invoked whenever the `OnDidChangeWorkspaceFolders` event fires (mandatory, not optional).

 `return` ── A `Disposable` that will unsubscribe `listener` from the `OnDidChangeWorkspaceFolders` event on `Dispose`.